ashkan-pirmani/fl-kit/pages/fl_use_cases/template_v1.3.md

 </div>

 <div class="general-disclaimer">
-  <p><strong>📋 Every Project is Unique:</strong> This guide provides a comprehensive roadmap for federated analytics implementation, but your journey will be shaped by your specific domain, data characteristics, and organizational context.
-Healthcare projects face different regulatory challenges than finance or research applications. <em>For regulatory guidance, consult <a href="https://gdpr-info.eu/">GDPR</a>, <a href="https://www.hhs.gov/hipaa">HIPAA</a>, and other relevant frameworks in your jurisdiction.</em></p>
+  <p><strong>📋 Every Project is Unique:</strong> This guide gives you a solid roadmap for federated analytics implementation, but your journey will be shaped by your specific domain, data characteristics, and organizational context.
+Healthcare projects face different regulatory challenges than finance or research applications. <em>For regulatory guidance, check out <a href="https://gdpr-info.eu/">GDPR</a>, <a href="https://www.hhs.gov/hipaa">HIPAA</a>, and other relevant frameworks in your jurisdiction.</em></p>

   <p><strong>📅 Realistic Timelines:</strong> The timelines you'll see are based on successful projects across different domains.
-Your actual schedule will depend on data complexity, team experience, regulatory requirements, and infrastructure readiness. <em>Ethics approval alone can take 3-6 months in many jurisdictions, so plan accordingly.</em> Use these estimates as planning references, not rigid deadlines.</p>
+Your actual schedule will depend on data complexity, team experience, regulatory requirements, and infrastructure readiness. <em>Ethics approval alone can take months in many jurisdictions, so plan accordingly.</em> Use these estimates as planning references, not rigid deadlines.</p>

-  <p><strong>🎯 Customize Your Approach:</strong> This guide covers the complete implementation pipeline, but you may need to adapt, skip, or modify steps based on your unique constraints.
-A research prototype has different requirements than a production healthcare system. <em>See our <a href="/fl_use_cases">use case library</a> for domain-specific examples and adaptations.</em> The goal is to give you a structured framework that you can tailor to your needs.</p>
+  <p><strong>🎯 Customize Your Approach:</strong> This guide covers the complete implementation pipeline, but you might need to adapt, skip, or modify steps based on your unique constraints.
+A research prototype has different requirements than a production healthcare system. <em>Check out our <a href="/fl_use_cases">use case library</a> for domain-specific examples and adaptations.</em> The goal is to give you a structured framework that you can tailor to your needs.</p>
 </div>

 <div class="steps-intro">
   <h2>🚀 Ready to Start?
 Here's Your Implementation Roadmap</h2>
-  <p>Now that you understand how to use this guide, let's dive into the four core steps that will take you from initial concept to successful deployment.
+  <p>Now that you know how to use this guide, let's dive into the four core steps that'll take you from initial concept to successful deployment.
 Each step builds on the previous one, with clear deliverables and checkpoints along the way.</p>
-  <p><strong>💡 Pro tip:</strong> You can click on any step card below to jump directly to the detailed implementation guide, or scroll through them sequentially to get the complete picture.</p>
+  <p><strong>💡 Pro tip:</strong> You can click on any step card below to jump straight to the detailed implementation guide, or scroll through them sequentially to get the complete picture.</p>
 </div>

 <div class="steps-overview">